John44764/FunnyThingsToDownload/README.md

 ## What Is This Repository?

 This repository is your go-to hub for prank-worthy, lighthearted `.exe` files that add a bit of humor to someone's day.
-No harm, no foul—just laughs.
-These executables are created to run harmless pranks, display funny pop-ups, or play quirky sounds.
-It's all in good fun, with no malicious intent.
+These executables are created to run pranks, display funny pop-ups, or play quirky sounds.
+All in good fun.

 ## Why Use FunnyThingsToDownload?

-- **Harmless Fun**: All executables are vetted to ensure they cause no damage to the target system.
+- **(Not Always) Harmless Fun**: All executables could harm ur PC.
 - **Easy to Use**: Simple drag-and-drop executables for quick laughs.
 - **Customizable**: Feel free to contribute your own funny ideas (as long as they follow our rules).